 Decoupling Your 3D Printer From The Floor

 With the vibrations from your 3D printer, it definitely contributes to how noisy it gets.
-This isn’t an ideal situation if you have neighbours below you because it can really disturb them.
+This isn’t an ideal situation if you have neighbors below you because it can really disturb them.
 This is where decoupling comes in, which simply means to separate it from direct contact.

 A quick DIY fix for this is to put a thick yoga mat under your printers to dampen the sound, or even carpet.
 This does the trick because it absorbs the vibrations below the printer.
 Some people have put sponges and even foam underneath to get the same result.